ArchitectSystematicTechnology/HyperNetVPNServer/float/roles/prometheus/README.md

 Instead, one should drop the dashboard JSON files in the */etc/grafana/dashboards/* directory, preferably using a custom Ansible role as mentioned above.

+## Extending metrics storage retention

+Float supports so-called long term storage (lts) for Prometheus metrics via federation.

+The `prometheus-lts` service provides such functionality; it will **scrape** all Prometheus instances via federation.
+For queries, the service also runs a `thanos sidecar` instance to make long term metrics available.

+Although the service is not active by default, it can be deployed by including `playbooks/prometheus-lts.yml` in `site.yml` and the corresponding `services.prometheus-lts.yml` in `services.yml`.